smetj/wishbone/README.rst

 What?
 -----

-A Python library to write asynchronous event pipeline servers with minimal effort.
+A Gevent based Python library to write asynchronous event pipeline servers with minimal effort.

 How?
 ----

 The WishBone Python library offers a framework to write asynchronous event pipeline servers with minimal effort.
-In this context, event pipelines are best described as a collection of concurrently running modules which consume, process and produce events.
-Wishbone module are connected to one another using queues forming a pipeline through which these events travel.
+In this context, event pipelines are best described as a collection of coroutines which consume, process and produce events.
+Wishbone modules are connected to one another using queues forming a pipeline through which these events travel.

 Installing
 ----------